JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/basic_computer_vision.md

 * Hough transform

 ### Grayscale
-It is proposed to transform the image obtained from the camera into grayscale.
+It is proposed to transform the image obtained from the camera into a grayscale image.

 {% include youtubePlayer.html id=page.youtubeId1 %}